metagenlab/diag_pipelines/README.md

 snakemake --snakefile ${PATH_TO_COMPARATIVE_RULES_FILE} --use-conda --conda-prefix=${PATH_WHERE_CONDA_ENV_WILL_BE_STORED} report.html
 ```

-You can find in the dag.svg an example of the pipeline with 4 strains that are assembled and then compared to RefSeq genomes.
+You can find in `dag.svg` an example of the pipeline with 4 strains that are assembled and then compared to RefSeq genomes.